 other life rituals

+This is an amazing moment in a young person’s life and in the life of a Jewish family.
 I enjoy working with adolescents as they prepare to take on the responsibilities of being Jewish adults in the modern world.
-I also enjoy working with adults looking to ritualize a deeper connection to their Jewish identity through a bar or bat mitzvah ceremony.
+I also enjoy working with adults looking to ritualize a deeper connection to their Jewish identity through a bar, bat, b’nai mitzvah ceremony.

 The rabbis ask: How is the life of each person like the Torah?
 And they answer: Because, just like with the Torah, the life of each person has something unique to teach the world.
 On the occasion of the death of a loved one, sudden or after an illness, I provide the comfort of ritual and tradition to the immediate circle of friends and family.
-This begins with a gathering to reflect on the life of the deceased, and the planning of a service that will honor the lessons learned from his/her example.
+This begins with a gathering to reflect on the life of the deceased, and the planning of a service that will stitch together a tapestry of memories and honor the lessons learned from their example in an authentic way.